OlivierLD/raspberry-coffee/RESTNavServer/README.md

 ### Rationale

 The idea here is _not_ to display _any_ Graphical User Interface (GUI) on the Raspberry PI, where the server is running.
-The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smartphone, etc).
+The GUI is dedicated to `HTML5` and `CSS3`, rendered in the browser of any device connected to the Raspberry PI's network (laptop, tablet, smart-phone, smart-watch, etc).

 > Interestingly, graphical user interfaces happen to be quite demanding (specific processors called GPU - Graphical Processing Units - have been created for GUI-demanding apps, like video games).
 Not using them is a substantial relief for the machine we run the server on.
 > As a matter of fact, for now (Aug-2018), whatever in mentioned below runs *fine* on a $10 `Raspberry PI Zero W`.